hb9kns/nago/README.md

 - enter line number: select the corresponding document (either for display and download in case of file, or further selection in case of directory); 0 or b (for back) return to the previous directory
+- prepend a line number with `s` : show gopher URL for that line
+- prepend a line number with `a` : add that line to the gopherlog
 - open other selector (server, port, directory)
+- open gopherlog
 - exit script

 Entering an empty command is the same as entering 0 or b, i.e back;